Welcome to today's edition of the Rush 24-7 podcast.

 This is the point.

-Get as many people as possible, depending on government.
+Get as many people as possible depending on government.

-This is human nature, the less people are going to look for work.
+And I'd say the more you extend unemployment benefits, the less, this is human nature, the less people are going to look for work.

-A record high for the ninth straight quarter, and a problem that could threaten the economic recovery.
+A record high for the ninth straight quarter and a problem that could threaten the economic recovery.

-Uh the mortgage bankers association's report today adds to fears that the housing market and the broader recovery could be thwarted by the continuing surge in home loan defaults, especially as the unemployment rate keeps rising.
+The Mortgage Bankers Association's report today adds to fears that the housing market and the broader recovery could be thwarted by the continuing surge in home loan defaults, especially as the unemployment rate keeps rising.

-Lost jobs rather than the shady loans made during the housing boom are now the main reason homeowners fall behind on their mortgages.
+Lost jobs, rather than the shady loans made during the housing boom, are now the main reason homeowners fall behind on their mortgages.

 Shady loans.